10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 20284,297

-7. Investments in and loans to equity accounted investees, and other long-term assets
+7. Investments in equity accounted investees, and other long-term assets

 The Company has entered into two separate 50% joint ventures, Dayhu JV and Beedie JV, as part of the construction of future office and laboratory headquarters.
-To date, the Company has recorded immaterial amounts of proportionate income or loss with respect to either venture.
+The Company recorded immaterial amounts of proportionate income or loss with respect to either venture in the three and six months ended June 30, 2023 and 2024.

 Dayhu JV